Ming0818/SpeakerRecognition-3/README.md

 # SpeakerRecognition
 Identify speakers from a sample of their speech.
 Data from http://www.openslr.org/12/
-Uses a Random Forest classiifer with Montecarlo and Gaussian modeling.
+For 5 speaker classification, uses a Random Forest classiifer with Montecarlo and Gaussian modeling: speech.py
+For 10 speaker classification, better results are obtained using a 5 layer neural network: speechNN.ipynb